abduzziwa/las-tapas/README.md

 ## Overview

-This repository contains the codebase for the **Las Tapas** comprehensive restaurant management system.
+This repository contains the codebase for the **Las Tapas** restaurant management system.
 The website is designed to streamline various aspects of the restaurant's operations, including customer ordering, employee management, menu and inventory management, sales reporting, and customer feedback.
 This system integrates all essential features needed to manage a restaurant efficiently, both on the front-end and back-end.

 ## Features